LeetLLM

 For each attempt, note which layer stopped you: the input guard, the system prompt instructions, the output guard, or none at all.
 If none stopped you, that's a gap in your defense.

-Exercise 2: Build a PII Masker
+Exercise 2: Build a PII masker

 Write a Python utility that scans a prompt for email addresses and phone numbers using regex, then redacts them before sending the text to an LLM API.
 Test it with this input:

 Hi, I'm Alice ([email protected]).
 My phone is +1-555-123-4567.
-Can you look up my order status?
+Can you route incident INC-2048 to the owner?

 The expected output should replace [email protected] with [EMAIL] and +1-555-123-4567 with [PHONE].
 If your regex misses the phone number because of formatting variations, that's why production systems combine regex with NER models.